ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Experiments

-\textbf{Observation space.} For all tasks, the observation space is comprised of $84\times 84$ RGB images from a front-view camera and a robot wrist camera as well robot proprioception, namely its end-effector pose and gripper joint position.
-For the \emph{Threading} task, we include an additional side-view camera since the threading hole can be completely invisible from both the front-view and wrist camera.
+\textbf{Observation space.} The observation space comprises $84\times 84$ RGB images from a front-view camera and a robot wrist camera as well as robot proprioception, namely its end-effector pose and gripper joint position.
+For the \emph{Threading} task, we include an additional side-view camera.

 \textbf{Demonstrations.} We collected 10 human source demonstrations per task.
 Using \AlgoName{}, we automatically adapt these source demonstrations into a BC dataset of 1,000 demonstrations.